mercadopago/devsite-docs/guides/additional-content/reports/released-money/api.en.md

 }
 ```

-### Check the configuration
+### Check settings

-To check the configuration of your reports by API using these codes:
+Check the current configuration of your reports by executing the following _curl_:

 [[[
 ```curl